 Selling, general, and administrative expenses increased \$11.2 million, or 16.4%, from 2010 to 2011.
 Selling, general, and administrative expenses as a percentage of net sales increased 1.5% from 2010 to 2011.
 The increase in selling, general, and administrative expenses was primarily due to increased payroll costs of \$5.5 million and additional occupancy costs of \$3.4 million, primarily as a result of opening new stores.
 Occupancy costs are higher for new stores compared to existing stores due to the gradually improving economy and opening new stores in more expensive real estate markets.
-In 2011, selling, general, and administrative expenses also includes a charge of \$1.4 million related to our Deferred Compensation Plan.
+In 2011, selling, general, and administrative expenses also includes a charge of \$1.4 million related to our historical equity incentive deferred compensation plan, or the Deferred Compensation Plan.